How do you know when you should break up your relationship?

 Dominque So my question is I’m in a long-distance relationship.
 I’ve been engaged with the person for about two years and he’s been unfaithful to me for quite some time but he still wants to continue the relationship and wants me to move back over to Canada.
 What do you feel about that?

 Clinton Power There’s a there’s a lot at stake.
-Have you considered doing couples therapy with this with your partner – with your fiancee?
+Have you considered doing couples therapy with your partner – with your fiancee?

 Dominque I’m here in Canada and I’m in Australia.